 County residents who had sugar bush access knew how to curry Marshall’s favor.
 On March 23, 1882, he observed that: “The Record boys indulged in some nice maple sugar Monday morning, direct from Deacon Sleezer’s sap-bush in Big Grove.
 If the ‘Boys’ have a failing for anything, it’s maple sugar.”

-Specie Grove remained, however, a substantial maple sugaring for the next several years.
+Despite the economic changes, Specie and AuSable groves remained a substantial maple sugaring area for the next several years.
 The March 22, 1899 Record reported from Specie Grove that “A new sap evaporator has been purchased by R.G.
 Leitch and put on the Hall farm for the purpose of converting sap into syrup and sugar.
 There is a large ‘sugar bush’ on this farm and it will be developed to its fullest capacity this year,” adding two weeks later that “Four hundred maple trees have been tapped on the Evergreen Hill farm.
 Somebody is going to have ‘lasses.”

 With cheaper alternatives widely available, spring sugaring gradually disappeared from our region.
 At one time, it was such an important product, however, that the settlers named one area community—Sugar Grove—after that activity of “olden times.”
-Today, like so many of our ancestors’ activities, sugaring is only visible in those living history demonstrations like the one my son participated in a couple decades ago.
+Today, like so many of our ancestors’ activities, sugaring in the Fox Valley is mostly only visible in those living history demonstrations like the one my son participated in a couple decades ago and with a few hobbyists who like the maintain the tradition.